Grape toxicity in dogs: Tartrate theory

+Precisely how tartrate can damage the dog kidney to cause proximal tubular necrosis is unclear.
+Maleic acid causes a similar finding and is believed to selectively inhibit NaK-ATPase activity and/or deplete ATP in the proximal tubules.
+A 2023 study have observed tartaric acid toxicity in kidney cells of dogs, but not in human kidney cells.
+Blocking the OAT1 on the dog cells reduces this toxicity by preventing the cell from taking up tartaric acid.
+Transfecting the human version of OAT4 into the kidney cells also reduces toxicity.
+Based on these observations, toxicity seems to be due to a lower expression of OAT4 in dogs.

 Clinical signs and diagnosis

 Vomiting and diarrhea are often the first clinical signs of grape or raisin toxicity.
 They often develop within a few hours of ingestion.
 Pieces of grapes or raisins may be present in the vomitus or stool.
 Further symptoms include weakness, not eating, increased drinking, and abdominal pain.
 Acute kidney failure develops within 48 hours of ingestion.
 A blood test may reveal increases in blood urea nitrogen (BUN), creatinine, phosphorus, and calcium.